ABOUT JACKSON RECOVERY CENTERS – CHILD & ADOLESCENT RECOVERY CENTER

 ACCOMMODATIONS & AMENITIES

-Clients sleep in simple, shared rooms in gender-specific wings, and meals are served in a cafeteria-style dining room.
-However, the six individuals polled by Best-rehabs.com to date on the center’s cleanliness offered mixed opinions.
+Clients are accommodated in simple, shared rooms within gender-specific wings, and meals are served in a cafeteria-style dining room.
+However, opinions on the cleanliness of the facility varied among the individuals polled.

 Facility Cleanliness and Upkeep: 3.2/5